 - Splash of milk

-Using an immersion blender or blender, mix together the yogurt, banana and berries and slowly add in enough milk until thin and creamy.
+- Using an immersion blender or blender, mix together the yogurt, banana and berries and slowly add in enough milk until the mixture is a thin and creamy texture.

 - Pour the mixture into a popsicle mold and freeze for 5 hours or until set.

 If you make this recipe, be sure to snap a photo and hashtag it #homeandplate.
 I’d love to see what you cook!

 This post contains amazon affiliate links which means if you make a purchase after clicking one of those links, I will receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.